-Masking isn’t just “acting normal.”
-Emerging research on Monotropism suggests that Autistic brains are designed to focus deeply on single interests or tasks.
-Masking forces the brain into a constant state of split attention—monitoring your face, your tone, and the other person’s reaction simultaneously.
-This cognitive load is unsustainable, and understanding this mechanism is the first step toward reclaiming your energy, identity, and well-being.
+Masking is not just “acting normal.”
+Emerging research on Monotropism (a theory that Autistic brains focus deeply on single interests or tasks) suggests that masking forces the brain into constant split attention.
+You monitor your face, your tone, and the other person’s reaction all at once.
+This level of cognitive load is not sustainable.

 What is Autistic Masking?

-This early conditioning teaches an Autistic child that their natural way of being is incorrect.
-To survive socially, they build a “false self” constructed from observations of peers, media, and societal norms.
-This mask becomes a shield, but it comes at the cost of disconnecting from their authentic thoughts, feelings, and needs.
-Over decades, this can lead to a profound sense of identity loss, where an individual no longer knows who they are without the mask.
+This early conditioning teaches an Autistic child that their natural way of being is “incorrect.”
+To survive socially, they build a “false self” based on what they observe from peers, media, and societal norms.

 The 3 Types: Camouflaging, Fawning, and Compensation